lionelvillard/mknative/README.md

 ### Deleting a tenant

-Delete the `kourier-internal-<listener>` service associated to the tenant
+Delete the `kourier-isolation-<listener-port>` service associated to the tenant

 ## Demo